 How you can meet the Standard

-- explored the data that is already available for an existing service, where it is kept and how you might access and use it, and also shared your own insights
+- explored what data is already available, where it’s kept and how you might access it

-- collected baseline data for the service operation in all of its channels
+- collected baseline data for service operation in all its channels

-- started creating a performance framework outlining your objectives and what metrics your team will use to demonstrate you meet them
+- started creating a performance framework outlining your goals and what metrics your team will use to demonstrate whether you meet them.

-By the end of Beta stage you will be able to show:
+By the end of Beta you will be able to show:

-- which metrics and measurements you will use to monitor your KPIs
+- which metrics and measurements you will use to monitor your performance

 - the baseline measures and the benchmarks for success

 - which tools you use for analysis and web analytics in Beta (and Alpha if appropriate)

 - what you have learned from qualitative and quantitative data (for example, key evidence).

 During public Beta you will have been able to test your methods for data collection and validated that the data is accurate.